tsvetislavt99/react-posts-app-softuni-exam/README.md

 - Home page
 - Navigation menu: Giving access only to the pages, intended for users with free access - home page, blog, user login and registration
 - Blog: Showing all blog posts and their content
-- Access to detailed information about each listing - image, author name, description, category, prise and comments.
+- Access to detailed information about each listing - image, author name, description, category and comments.

 ## Private Part (Available for Registered Users) - access control